timisenco2015/limbikCodeChallengeFrontEnd/README.md

   - celebrity (entity folder): is the celebrity class

       -- methods are: setId(id:number), getId(), setFirstName(firstName:string), getFirstName(), setLastName(lastName:string), getLastName(), setProfession(profession:string),  getProfession(), setProfile(profile:any), getProfile()

+  - component (celebrity): View and Controll of the angular application

+    - celebrity.component.ts file: controller of the angular web applications. fecthes data from database Celebrity Service class, process the data and sent needed data to the view for display

+    - celebrity.component.html: the view

+    - celebrity.component.css: css file

+  -

 ## Further help